rwxrob/zet/20210826180958/README.md

 Please, for the love of God, have some self-respect.
 Do the right thing.
 Teach them Linux.

-I'm so tired of enterprise CTOs making excuses to *not* educate their tech people in the most significant operating system on planet Earth --- especially given the number of very user-friendly Linux distributions (like PopOS!) and the WSL2 support in Windows.
+I'm so tired of enterprise CTOs making excuses for *not* educating their tech people in the most significant operating system on planet Earth --- especially given the number of very user-friendly Linux distributions (like PopOS!) and the WSL2 support in Windows.
 Seriously, get the courage to set goals for your enterprise and *get the fuck off of Windows* for anything technical.
+Your company will be so much better off.
 The companies that *are* doing this are destroying their competition (and smiling with a knowing grin like an ugly dude with a hot girlfriend who has a secret he really doesn't need to share).
 Perhaps that's the only thing these CTOs will ever understand.

 And in case you weren't absolute certain of your the perception of idiocy you are conveying to people who *actually* know cloud, you could